-Here it allows you to perform data backup to external USB storage device, as well as configure the number of days of data to be backed up.
+You can configure the backup behavior upon pressing the one-touch backup button on the NVR's front panel.
+The setting page allows you to turn on/off the one-touch backup function, as well as configure the number of days of data to be backed up.
 This page also provide real-time status of the backup operation.